Make an Appointment: [email protected] | 801-683-6830

 EMDR is a powerful psychotherapeutic approach that helps lessen, even eliminate, the painful mental and physical responses raised by the memory of traumatic events and seeks to create new healthier patterns in your brain.

+Unlike traditional talk therapy, EMDR uses guided eye movements or bilateral stimulation to help your brain reprocess traumatic memories and reduce their emotional impact.
 In EMDR we work with you through eight critical phases to safely identify the distressing memory or memories and those situations that bring emotional and physical suffering, desensitize your body and brain to harmful responses, and aim for rapid and positive therapeutic change.
-We teach you techniques to manage stress on your own and enable optimal therapy.
+We also teach you techniques to manage stress on your own.